standardgalactic/zet/_posts/2017-12-24-bidirectional-assemblers.md

 ---
 layout: post
-title: Bidirectional Assembly Syntax Specifications
+title: Bidirectional ARM Assembly Syntax Specifications
 ---

 One of the tantalising pieces of information contained in [ARM's machine